ind9/starcluster_hadoop_plugin/README.md

 MOUNT_PATH = /home/climate
 ```

-The cluster user in above configuration was used to run the Hadoop job.
-Next the user 'hadoop' was reserved for superuser purposes.
-Lastly, the 'volume climate' section was used to mount the Amazon's climate public data set.

 As the config file shows, Hadoop can be run across Amazon EC2 micro instances.
 If micro instances are used set the number of maximum map tasks to one since system memory is very limited on these instance types.

 Moving to the m1.small instance types, the number of maximum map tasks can be raised from one to two, which is the default.
 In addition, ephemeral storage is provided free by Amazon for m1.small instances.
 This storage can be used by the cluster as part of HDFS.
-For this to happen the ephemeral storage must be mounted on /mnt.
-This is where the plugin assumes ephemeral storage is mounted.
-It should be noted that any user created AMI images must be explicitly configured to use ephemeral storage.
-The easiest way to do this is through the AWS console interface when creating the AMI and selecting the instance storage tab.
+For this to happen ephemeral storage must be mounted on /mnt since this is where the plugin assumes ephemeral storage is mounted.
+It should also be noted that any user created AMI images must be explicitly configured to use ephemeral storage.
+The easiest way to do this is through the AWS console interface by selecting the instance storage tab when creating an AMI.

-The included user-data file will also install the software package 'dumbo'.
-Dumbo abstracts a lot of the complexity of writing and running map reduce jobs.
-To give an sample session with Hadoop I will use dumbo as an example.
+The included 'user-data' file will also install the software package 'dumbo'.
+Dumbo abstracts much of the complexity of writing and running map reduce jobs.
+To give an sample session with or StarCluster with Hadoop I will use dumbo as an example.

 First start the cluster: